rafellerc/Pytorch-SiamFC/README.md

 [Coming Soon]

-This work was partly done during an internship at Parrot Drones.
+ACKNOWLEDGEMENTS:
+This project was originally developed and open-sourced by Parrot Drones SAS.